|Night skating at a local pond – we cleared the snow and brought lanterns!|

 - Remember turnoffs and landmarks.
-A GPS unit and extra batteries can be helpful, if it works, but, but don't rely solely on it as gadgets can malfunction.
+A GPS unit and extra batteries can be helpful, but don’t rely solely on it as batteries can die and gadgets can malfunction.

 - Carry a cell phone, signalling device (flares, whistle, mirror), and firemaking kit.
 In rural areas, a Personal Locator Beacon (PLB) is a good idea.

 - Stay off of natural ice at night!
-For more ice safety tips, please see this post: http://www.playoutsideguide.com/2015/11/pond-and-lake-ice-safety.html.
-While my poem mentions skating on a pond at night, it is a drainage pond in an urban area that is less than 2 feet deep!
+For more ice safety tips, please see this post: https://www.playoutsideguide.com/2015/11/pond-and-lake-ice-safety.html.
+While my poem mentions skating on a pond at night, it is a shallow pond in an urban area that is less than 2 feet deep!

 |Use glowsticks, a flashlight, or lantern to make a Magic Glow Mountain|